I’m a big fan of Apple products and their simplicity.

 The Apple ecosystem is successful for a variety of reasons, two of the most important being their clear vision and strong brand.

-By knowing exactly what they want to achieve, Apple can invest the time needed to make sure their products are user-friendly.
-And because users trust and respect the Apple name, they’re more likely to use its products over those from other companies.
+- Users trust and respect the Apple name.
+They’re more likely to use its products over those from other companies.

 The learning ecosystem challenge

-My constant challenge (as I’m sure it is with any learning professional) is building user centric experiences for our people and explaining in a simple way, what we have available, why it’s important and how to use these resources.
+My constant challenge (as I’m sure it is with any learning professional) is building user centric experiences.

 In order for me to do this with maximum impact, I started to look at all of the tools and resources we have as an ecosystem.
 To be clear an ecosystem isn’t just made of products and resources, it includes the key ingredient of people too.

-All the products, tools and resources in your ecosystem need to interact with each other and must do this in a simple way with minimal effort for users.
+All the products, tools and resources in your ecosystem need to interact with each other in a simple way with minimal effort for users.

 Nobody wants to use an array of great tools that can’t talk to each other, share your data and provide you with same experience as the rest of the Products that you put your brand name on.

-Apple has generally been good at listening to its users and tailoring it’s product suite to meet these needs with each update, which has been instrumental to their continued ecosystem loyalty.
+Apple has generally been good at listening to its users by tailoring it’s product suite to meet these needs with each update.
+This has been instrumental to their continued ecosystem loyalty.

 It must be for the many and not the few